We're back. Rebuilt payments. More ways to get paid. First month 80% off. Claim →

 A US income tax treaty is a bilateral agreement between the United States and a foreign country that reduces or eliminates US withholding on certain income, allocates taxing rights between the two countries, and lets a treaty-country resident claim a reduced rate or exemption on US-source income through a W-8BEN or Form 8233.

 A US income tax treaty is a bilateral agreement that changes how the US taxes residents of the other country, usually by lowering the tax that would otherwise apply.
-For a foreign contractor with US-source income, a treaty can cut the NRA withholding rate below the 30 percent statutory default, sometimes to zero.
+For a foreign contractor with US-source income, a treaty can cut the NRA withholding rate below the 30 percent statutory default the IRS applies to US-source FDAP income, sometimes to zero.
 The IRS maintains the full list on its United States income tax treaties A to Z page.
 For US payers, treaties are the legitimate path to paying foreign workers more of their fee instead of remitting it to the IRS.

 What a Treaty Does

-The IRS describes the core benefit directly: “under these treaties, residents (not necessarily citizens) of foreign countries are taxed at a reduced rate, or are exempt from U.S. income taxes on certain items of income they receive from sources within the United States.”
+The IRS tax treaties page describes the core benefit directly: “under these treaties, residents (not necessarily citizens) of foreign countries may be eligible to be taxed at a reduced rate or exempt from U.S. income taxes on certain items of income they receive from sources within the United States.”
 It also notes that “these reduced rates and exemptions vary among countries and specific items of income.”

 A treaty does several things at once: